projectolympus/keen-trade/README.md

 The **Trading Station** is a multi-block structure, built under an employed Villager's job site block.
 Trades can be selected from the Villager's available trades by interacting with the *Display* Item Frame item, which will update its name to reflect the current trade.
 Place items to be traded with the Villager in the *input* chest (e.g. paper or emeralds).
-The *Trading Station* will automatically trade with the Villager, during its work hours, as if a player had done the trades.
-When a trade is out of stock, the *Trading Station* will wait for the Villager to restock it.
-Any items received from trading will be placed by the *output* chest.
+The **Trading Station** will automatically trade with the Villager, during its work hours, as if a player had done the trades.
+When a trade is out of stock, the **Trading Station** will wait for the Villager to restock it.
+Any items received from trading will be placed in the *output* chest.

 #### Components